 This document contains the redlined draft of a proposed text amendment to create a new Temporary Tiny Home Village use and associated regulations and procedures.
 Additional information is available on the Group Living Project webpage.
-CM Robin Kniech has requested this amendment to create a more predictable process for permitting developments of detached sleeping units and shared kitchen, bathroom and other structures for people who are experiencing homeless-ness or at risk of becoming homeless.
+CM Robin Kniech has requested this amendment to create a more predictable process for permitting developments of detached sleeping units and shared kitchen, bathroom and other structures for people who are experiencing homelessness or at risk of becoming homeless.
 This public review redline draft is organized starting with proposed amendments to Article 11 (adding new temporary use and limitations) and Article 12 (adding new Community Information Meeting procedure), followed by use tables for all contexts reflecting the addition of this new temporary use.
-Amendments proposed to Article 12 would also impact the Large Development Review on the Proposed Text Amendments page for more information).
+Amendments proposed to Article 12 would also impact the Large Development Review process, which is expected to be established by the adoption of Amendment #4 in July (Sse Large Development Review on the Proposed Text Amendments page for more information).
 These additional amendments proposed by Amendment #6 would expand notification buffers and consolidate procedures for the pre-application Community Information Meeting that is proposed for both Temporary Tiny Home Village uses and Large Development Review.
 This proposed text amendment also includes changes to technical references for an affordable housing parking reduction in Articles 8 and 11.
 Redlines for this amendment are at the end of this packet.